Social Work MSW / Social Welfare PhD MSW, PhD

 As a result of rigorous PhD coursework and supervised PhD research, our doctoral graduates have gone on to succeed as independent scholars, policy analysts, and research scientists.

-The joint MSW/PhD program offers two tracks — an advanced curriculum for students who hold a BSW earned within the past five years from a CSWE-accredited program and a foundation track for those who do not.
+The joint MSW/PhD program offers two tracks — an advanced curriculum for students who hold a BSW earned within the past seven years from a CSWE-accredited program and a foundation track for those who do not.

 MSW and Social Welfare PhD Program Overview